-In this post we will dive a bit deeper into the technology of the Waylay platform and explain why Waylay is the ultimate rules engine for IoT.
+In this post we will dive a bit deeper into the technology of the Waylay platform and explain why we believe that Waylay is the ultimate rules engine for IoT.
 Let’s start by reviewing the importance of rules engines for IoT, and specific challenges that IoT imposes on them.

 Types of rules engines out there

 Now, before we get more specific about Waylay’s technology, let’s have a look at the existing solutions.
 Assume a simple example: you are asked to create a rule from 2 input data sources (e.g. temperature and humidity).
 Each data source measurement is sampled in one of three states (e.g. low, medium and high).
 The final decision of the reasoning process is a TRUE/FALSE statement, that depends on these 2 inputs.